Skip to main content

 Kia ora e te whanau o te Kura Tuatahi o Papaioea,

-I am Kane Fawcett and I have the privilege of teaching Akomanga 4 for the remainder of the year.
-I have many years of experience teaching in both Palmy, and also overseas.
-I strive to empower ākonga to have ownership of their learning and to work collaboratively to reach their full potential.
+I am Kane Fawcett but I am known as Matua Kane to the ākonga (learners).
+It is my privilege to teach Akomanga 1 this year.
+My experience includes teaching in both Palmy, and also overseas for about 14 years.
+I have been at Central for a year and a half.
+It is my belief that learners should be empowered to have ownership of their learning.
+Working collaboratively is a common site in my classroom.
 We are all different, and different people are good at different things, but I strongly believe we should all aim to be the best that we can be.
 I see my job is to support ākonga to do this.

 In my spare time you will find me in the garden, building something, playing my guitar, or hanging out with my wife and two children.